Ear Keloids – Case Study 4 – Earlobe Keloid Cryotherapy – Treatment Process:

-This patient presented in December 2011 with an earlobe keloid that has not been treated at all.
+This patient presented in December 2011 with a previously untreated earlobe keloid.

 Cryotherapy was applied to this keloid.
 Image below depicts the appearance of this keloid immediately after application of cryotherapy.